Under the demo_examples directory are several CSIM example/demonstration models.

 This sets the needed environment variables for your current

-session that tells where the CSIM tools are.
+session for where your CSIM tools were installed.

 Source CSIM's setup file.
 The setup file is